Odderon and proton substructure from a model-independent Levy imaging of elastic $pp$ and $p\bar p$ collisions: Model-independent L evy analysis of elastic and scattering

-Fig.~\ref{f:Summary-cone} represents a summary plot of the L\'evy fits, $d\sigma/dt = A \exp(-(R^2 |t|)^{\alpha})$ to the {\it cone} or low-$|t|$ part of the elastic $pp$ scattering data at ISR and LHC energies from $\sqrt{s} = 23.4$ GeV up to $13$ TeV, with $\alpha = 0.9$ fixed.
-All the low-$t$ ISR fits are successful with the Levy leading order result where there are sufficient data sets at low-$t$, except those data at $\sqrt{s}=44 and 53$ GeV which exhibit a gap in the measured dataset at low values of $|t|$.
+Fig.~\ref{f:Summary-cone} represents a summary plot of the L\'evy fits, $d\sigma/dt = A \exp(-(R^2 |t|)^{\alpha})$ to the {\it cone} or low-$|t|$ part of the elastic $pp$ scattering data at ISR and LHC energies from $\sqrt{s} = 23.5$ GeV up to $13$ TeV, with $\alpha = 0.9$ fixed.
+All the low-$t$ ISR fits are successful with the Levy leading order result where there are sufficient data sets at low-$t$, except those data at $\sqrt{s}=44.7$ and $52.8$ GeV which exhibit a gap in the measured dataset at low values of $|t|$.
 These results are detailed in Appendix D. The gradual steepening of the slope of the fitted curves indicate, that the L\'evy scale $R$, characterizing the overall size of the proton, was increasing monotonically with increasing energy $\sqrt{s}$.
-This behaviour can be explained in terms of the proton size growing self-similarly in the ISR energy range, as evident also from the excitation function of the shadow-profiles at 23.5 $\leq \sqrt[]{s} \leq 62.5$ GeV.
+This behaviour can be explained in terms of the proton size growing self-similarly in the ISR energy range, as evident also from the excitation function of the shadow-profiles at 23.5 $\leq \, \sqrt[]{s} \, \leq\, 62.5$ GeV.
 This effect is discussed in greater details in Subsection~\ref{ss:shadow-results}.

-However, at $\sqrt{s} = 6$ and 13 TeV, the leading-order Levy fits for fixed $\alpha = 0.9$ have failed, indicating that not only the size of the proton increases with an increase of collision energies, but also the shape of the protons changes.
+However, at $\sqrt{s} = 7$ and 13 TeV, the leading-order Levy fits for fixed $\alpha = 0.9$ have failed, indicating that not only the size of the proton increases with an increase of collision energies, but also the shape of the protons changes.
 A successful fit in this case is possible only if the first few data points are taken only into account.
-Note, that any data in the Coulomb nuclear interference region, i.e. at $|t| < 0.01$ GeV$^2$, were not included in these fits, thus one may neglect any possible Coulomb nuclear interference (CNI) effect when interpreting the results of the Levy expansion.
+Note, that any data in the Coulomb-nuclear interference (CNI) region, i.e. at $|t| < 0.01$ GeV$^2$, were not included in these fits, thus one may neglect any possible CNI effect when interpreting the results of the Levy expansion.